volpatto/simple_pybind_example/README.md

 > "- Oh!
 I think you did a terrible work here.
 This repo is a piece of LOVE!" (edited due to educational reasons)

 Thank you!
 You are very nice!
-I think you are also a great programmer, probably far better than me (I try my best, I promise).
+I think you are also a great programmer, probably far better than me (I try my best, I swear).
 If you have any suggestion, correction, improvements or anything that could increase the quality of the content of the present repo, please feel free to open an issue or, even better, send a PR.
 I will **really** appreciate that!

 ## Usage